(click to follow link)

 6. All mission security directives apply to people in the consular waiting room.
 The instructions of the security staff must be obeyed at all times. times.

-Material that is mailed to the Consular Department at the mission must be sent to and collected from the following address:
+Documets that are mailed to the Consular Department at the mission will be sent to the following address:

 Via Michele Mercati 14

 In order to send you back any documents by mail please add 4 euros to each of your requests.

 The sender is responsible for the documents that has been mailed to the mission.

 Important: There are cases in which you are required to visit the mission in person.
 For more detailed information, see the section on Consular Services in Chapter 2.

 List of qualified translators who work with the mission